deephaven/deephaven-ipywidgets/README.md

 ```
 This installs the embedded server.

-If connecting to a server running elsewhere, install with the following:
+If connecting to a server running elsewhere (`pydeephaven`), install with the following:
 ```bash
 pip install "deephaven-ipywidgets[client]"
 ```